➤ by Gerhild Fulson

 These traditional German bread dumplings, aka Semmelknödel, are great when you've got delicious gravy to soak up.
-Traditional for the Bavarian region that is!
+Traditional for the Bavarian region, that is!
 I had never heard of these before I was asked if I had a recipe.

 A recipe for dumplings, yes.
 But made out of bread?
 You see, my Mutti came from Berlin.
-That's where potato dumplings rule!
+That's where German potato dumplings rule!
 And, those are the ones I grew up with.

 Our dumplings were always made with potatoes and were stuffed with bread croutons.
 But then, I came from the northern part of Germany where potatoes are king.

 But, I like challenges, and these bread dumplings are the delicious results!
 As well, they are a great way to use up leftover bread.
-These are the dumplings that are so popular in southern Germany.
+These are the dumplings that are so popular in Southern Germany.

 But, there are so many other types of dumplings that are popular in Germany.
 From ones made from liver (YES, I said liver) known as Leberknödel to others made with a yeast dough, Dampfnudeln or Cream of Wheat.